Igor-Vladyka/leaflet.browser.print/README.md

 // markerClusterGroup to print var printableObjects = L.markerClusterGroup();

-// We are not cloning markercluster to preserve original clasterization behavior and prevent OutOfMemory problems, but this way we will need to invalidate MarkerClusterGroup after printing
+// We are not cloning markercluster to preserve original clasterization behavior and prevent OutOfMemory problems
-L.Control.BrowserPrint.Utils.registerLayer(L.MarkerClusterGroup,
+// This way we will need to invalidate MarkerClusterGroup after printing L.Control.BrowserPrint.Utils.registerLayer(L.MarkerClusterGroup,
 										  'L.MarkerClusterGroup',
 											function (layer, utils) {